msalemcode/webvalidate/README.md

     - Count
       - exact number of items
       - Valid: >= 0
-      - valid: cannot be combined with MinCout or MaxCount
+      - valid: cannot be combined with MinCount or MaxCount
     - MinCount
       - minimum number of items
       - valid: >= 0